 Step 6.
 Clean Up

-Official documents and family treasures can often be preserved with special care.
+Official documents and family treasures can often be salvaged and preserved with special care.
 Throw away food, including canned goods contaminated by flood water.
 Any flooded part of your home or household item that contacted floodwater should be thoroughly washed and disinfected.
 When in doubt, throw it out!
 Don't risk injury or infection.

 Step 7.
 Check on Financial Assistance